-Once you’ve chosen your menu items, don’t forget to update your menus – both online and offline – and your iPad POS system with these new options.
+Once you’ve chosen your menu items, don’t forget to update your menus – both online and offline – and your menu management system with these new options.
 These updates ensure your customers actually know what’s on the menu and that you capture the right sales data for your business.

 While you’re updating your menu with the mouth-watering new additions, add a way to indicate which dishes are vegan.
 Whether you have vegan dishes in their own section on the menu, or with a symbol next to them indicating their vegan, it will show your vegan diners you’ve thought of them every step of the way!

 Have you noticed that certain items on a menu often work well together?
 And that grouping these items together encourages diners to purchase these dishes?

 When adding your vegan dishes to your menu, make sure you pair them with complimentary dishes to boost profits.

 For example, a Portobello burger pairs perfectly with a light earthy Pinot Noir.

 Diners will likely have several questions about vegan dishes, like what ingredients are used or protein options available.
 Make sure you provide employees with proper menu training so they can answer these questions without having to check with the kitchen.

 Some training ideas include having taste tests so that servers know exactly what the vegan dishes taste like, and even introducing quiz nights where you ask questions about the dishes and give employees rewards for getting it right.

 This training will improve the servers’ menu knowledge, helping them cross and upsell.

 And we all know what that means: an increase in the average restaurant check size at your restaurant.